TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/MARL from a Game Theoretic Perspective.md

 	  \end{split}
 	  $$

-* *Note*: The solution concepts defined below are known [[Complexity Zoo|NP-hard]] problems in the general case.
+* *Note*: The solution concepts defined below are known [[Complexity Theory|NP-hard]] problems in the general case.
 The computation of $\epsilon-$Nash equilibria, for example is PPAD complete.

 ## Equilibria
 * The **Best Response Policy** is defined as the policy that maximizes the return